somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Each Language is observed as a phase.
 Study of transitions between Languages is nothing but the Theory of Phase transitions which is based on spontaneous symmetry breaking, which is what the initial observations on thinking were based on.

 * Language Duality: A Language cannot be isolated.
 That is, a Language cannot be only interfacing with the Empty Language.
 This is because if the Empty Language surrounds a Language from all sides, there is no way to interact with it through any other Language.
 Hence there is no way to Integrate or Differentiate such an isolated Language to a Language that is known.
 This implies that Languages appear in pairs.
 A Language may interface with the Empty Language on one side but it must interface with another Language that is not an Empty Language.
+This maybe restated as: Any Language when either Differentiated or Integrated gives a Language that is not the Empty Language.

   - (Example).
 The prime example of Language Duality is Electromagnetism.
 Electric Language interfaces with Empty Language (empty physical medium) but its other interface is Magnetic Language.
 Similarly, Magnetic Language interfaces with the Empty Language but it interacts with the Electric Language.
 This does not mean that these Languages don't exist independently.
 Just like condensed and fluid phases of matter, both Electric and Magnetic Languages exist in their own right but they must interface with each other.
 The way to go from one Language to the other is by Differentiation and Integration.
 This is equivalent to saying that